CenterForOpenScience/waterbutler/README.md

 ### Compatibility

-MFR is compatible with Python 3.5 (tested up to 3.5.3) and 3.6.
+WaterButler is compatible with Python 3.5 (tested up to 3.5.3) and 3.6.

 ### Documentation